British NVC community MG1: Description

 Nowadays MG1 usually occurs in marginal habitats, field edges, road verges and various types of unmanaged land.
 There is no standard term for this in English ecological texts, but in France the habitat is known as ourlets and lisières (literally, hems and borders).
-The outlets are the edges of roads, paths and streams, whereas the lisières are the unmanaged margins of fields.
+The ourlets are the edges of roads, paths and streams, whereas the lisières are the unmanaged margins of fields.
 In the past, however, (and in much of Europe) Arrhenatherum elatius grasslands made up whole meadows and lightly-grazed unenclosed pastures.

 MG1 grassland often assumes some of the characteristics of its neighbouring vegetation.
 For example, an orchard beside a wood might be rich in shade-tolerant plants such as dog's-mercury and lesser celandine, whereas a roadside running through chalk grassland might contain field scabious and common rock-rose.

 One rare species, Nottingham catchfly (Silene nutans), is associated with this community.